 A mask that is able to warm and humidify the air during exercise may provide a solution for people with asthma susceptible to cold dry environments.
-There are a limited number of small studies that provide tentative evidence suggesting masks which warm and humidify air can protect against reductions in lung function during and following physical activity.
 However, it is unknown whether the use of these masks provides protection against the mechanisms that drive asthma symptoms.
 It is also unclear whether using the masks over a prolonged period of time significantly reduces asthma severity, inhaler use, or presence of symptoms.

-The overall aim of this study is to determine if face masks that can warm and humidify air can improve overall asthma control and markers of airway health during exercise in cold, dry environments.
-The researchers will investigate the potential protective benefits of the face masks against exercise induced asthma during 1) a “one-off” bout of exercise in a cold dry environment and 2) over the course of a four week period, exercising three times per week in a cold dry environment.
+The overall aim of this study is to determine if face masks that can warm and humidify air can improve overall asthma control and airway health during exercise in cold, dry environments.

 Type of opportunity: Volunteers are being invited to participate directly in the study.

-When will this study be recruiting?: Recruitment will commence in October 2016 and will continue to May 2017.
+When will this study be recruiting?: Recruitment will continue to March 2018.